Setting Metadata Records

 On mobile you can find Edit in the three dot menu

-The first tab is for addresses.
+The first tab on the sidebar is for addresses.

 By linking a verified or unverified address you are selecting that address to receive funds instead of the owner address.
 This address becomes known as the NFD's primary address.